POPOS – San Francisco Hidden Treasures

 While many are hidden, all are relatively easy to find and all completely accessible to the public during operating hours.
 To no surprise, the results were refreshing.

-Generally located central to the Financial District, these shiny spaces are anything from small parks, quiet resting places, to gorgeous rooftops.
-I’ll tag the official website below citing the full list, but I want to take the time (and save yours) to point out five of my absolute favorites.
+Generally located central to the Financial District, which is right around the corner from ITH Pacific Tradewinds, these shiny spaces are anything from small parks, quiet resting places, to gorgeous rooftops.
+I’ll tag the official website below citing the full list, but I want to take the time (and save yours) to point out five of my favorites.

 If you’re seeking a solemn space for some time alone in a busy city, look no further.
-Of course not to mention the spectacular views.
-Images taken by yours truly.
+Here are some of the best privatley owned public spaces in San Francisco.

 543 Howard, 543 Howard St